casoon/dragonfly-docs/docs/core/reset.md

 ## Best Practices

-- Importieren Sie das Reset-System immer vor anderen CSS-Dateien
+- import them the Reset-system immer before anderen CSS-Dateien
-- Überschreiben Sie Reset-Styles nur bei Bedarf
+- overwrite them Reset-Styles only at Bedarf
-- Nutzen Sie die bereitgestellten CSS Variables für Customizations
+- use them the bereitgestellten CSS Variables for customizations
-- Beachten Sie, dass einige Browser-spezifische Eigenschaften (wie Scrollbars) möglicherweise nicht überall unterstützt werden
+- note, that some Browser-spezifische properties (how Scrollbars) moglicherweise not uberall unterstutzt become

-## Browser-Kompatibilität
+## Browser-Kompatibilitat

-Das Reset-System ist mit allen modernen Browsern kompatibel:
+the Reset-system ist with allen modernen Browsern kompatibel:

 | Feature | Chrome | Firefox | Safari | Edge | IE |
 |---------|--------|---------|--------|------|-----|